pwwang/immunopipe/docs/introduction.md

 ### T cell selection

-- [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md): Perform clustering on all cells.
+- [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md): Perform clustering on all cells if non-T cells are present in the data.
 - [`ClusterMarkersOfAllCells`](processes/ClusterMarkersOfAllCells.md): Find markers for each cluster of all the cells and perform enrichment analysis.
 - [`TopExpressingGenesOfAllCells`](processes/TopExpressingGenesOfAllCells.md): Find top expressing genes for each cluster of all the cells and perform enrichment analysis.
 - [`TCellSelection`](processes/TCellSelection.md): Select T cells from all cells.

 ### Clustering of T cells

-- [`SeuratClustering`](processes/SeuratClustering.md): Perform clustering on T cells selected above.
+- [`SeuratClustering`](processes/SeuratClustering.md): Perform clustering on all or T cells selected above.
+- [`SeuratMap2Ref`](processes/SeuratMap2Ref.md): Map the cells to a reference dataset.
 - [`CellTypeAnnotation`](processes/CellTypeAnnotation.md): Annotate cell types for each T-cell cluster.
 - [`ClusterMarkers`](processes/ClusterMarkers.md): Find markers for each T-cell cluster and perform enrichment analysis.
 - [`TopExpressingGenes`](processes/TopExpressingGenes.md): Find top expressing genes for each T-cell cluster and perform enrichment analysis.